This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Our Top Picks

-Cotton-lined jacket under $32 with room to grow — handles light to moderate rain.
+Cotton-lined rain jacket with bright colors and room to grow

 Check Latest Price →